mlamarche77/Github-Calendar/README.md

 8. Proxy the requests: the service which connects a url to the program

 Find your IP Address at your droplet account.
-Its labeled as ipv4.
+It's labeled as ipv4.
 - sign in to DigitalOcean
 - On the left side menu click on Droplets
 - Select the droplet for this project